MicrosoftDocs/well-architected/well-architected/service-guides/azure-sql-database-well-architected-framework.md

 > [!div class="checklist"]
 > - Understand [logical servers](/azure/azure-sql/database/logical-servers) and how you can administer logins for multiple databases when appropriate.
-> - Enable [Azure AD authentication with Azure SQL](/azure/azure-sql/database/authentication-aad-configure).
-Azure AD authentication enables simplified permission management and centralized identity management.
+> - Enable [Microsoft Entra authentication with Azure SQL](/azure/azure-sql/database/authentication-aad-configure).
+Microsoft Entra authentication enables simplified permission management and centralized identity management.
-> - Azure SQL logical servers should have [an Azure Active Directory administrator provisioned](/azure/azure-sql/database/authentication-aad-configure#azure-ad-admin-with-a-server-in-sql-database).
+> - Azure SQL logical servers should have [a Microsoft Entra administrator provisioned](/azure/azure-sql/database/authentication-aad-configure#azure-ad-admin-with-a-server-in-sql-database).
 > - Verify contact information email address in your Azure Subscription for service administrator and co-administrators is reaching the correct parties inside your enterprise.
 You don't want to miss or ignore important security notifications from Azure!
 > - Review the [Azure SQL Database connectivity architecture](/azure/azure-sql/database/connectivity-architecture).
 Choose the `Redirect` or `Proxy` [connection policy](/azure/azure-sql/database/connectivity-architecture#connection-policy) as appropriate.
 > - Review [Azure SQL Database firewall rules](/azure/azure-sql/database/firewall-configure).